adventuregamestudio/ags-manual-source/ScriptManagedStructs.md

 // it's full of null-pointers! no actual ManagedStruct objects created yet fixed_arr = new ManagedStruct[10];

-// Let's use a loop to make things optimal,
-// and fill array with valid objects for (int i = 0; i < 10; i++)
+// Let's use a loop to fill array with objects for (int i = 0; i < 10; i++)
 {
     fixed_arr[i] = new ManagedStruct;